andygi/gd-mylist/readme.txt

 	* box-list.html (where there are some items to show)
 	* box-list-empty.html (when there list is empty)

-= Icon customization =
+= Icon customisation =

-I use **Font Awesome** as icon framework [Font Awesome](http://fortawesome.github.io/Font-Awesome/ "Font Awesome"), so can change with one of that, just cange call name into templets
+I use **Font Awesome** as icon framework [Font Awesome](http://fortawesome.github.io/Font-Awesome/ "Font Awesome"), so can change with one of that, just change class name into templets

 = CSS Class =